Skip to content

 • Shades: Base toward black — lightness decreases, chroma slightly decreases

-• Tones: Base toward grey — chroma decreases, lightness stays near the original
+• Tones: Base toward gray — chroma decreases, lightness stays near the original

-These are the classical colour theory definitions, computed accurately in OKLCH.
+These are the classical color theory definitions, computed accurately in OKLCH.

 When you generate a complementary, analogous, or triadic palette, we rotate the hue in OKLCH space.
-A complementary colour is +180 degrees.
-Analogous colours are +30 and -30 degrees.
-Triadic colours are +120 and +240 degrees.
+A complementary color is +180 degrees.
+Analogous colors are +30 and -30 degrees.
+Triadic colors are +120 and +240 degrees.

 Palette-wide adjustments